Zhaotong: Demography

 The prefecture, almost exclusively agricultural, is one of the poorest in China, which led the authorities to encourage young people to migrate to eastern and southern parts of China to find work.
 For the year 2003, the number of emigrants was 650,000.

 The government wanted the number to increase by 50,000 in 2004.

 Religion

 It is the seat of the Latin Catholic Apostolic Prefecture of Zhaotong.

+Language

+The local Zhaotong dialect is a variety of Southwestern Mandarin that has been influenced to some extent by the local Yi and Miao languages.
+It has its own unique features while also showing characteristics of northern Chinese dialects.
+The dialect has four tone categories: Tone 1, Tone 2, Tone 3, and Tone 4.

+Food

+Potato rice（洋芋饭）: Potatoes (potatoes) and rice are cooked together.
+It is soft, sticky and fragrant.
+It is a common home-cooked staple food for locals.

+Chicken stewed with Gastrodia elata（天麻炖鸡）: A specialty of Zhaotong, chicken stewed with Gastrodia elata has a clear and delicious soup with nourishing effects.